6 Ways to Fix SSD Reports Wrong Size in Windows 11/10

 Extra Option: Get Space from Another Drive

-Then select the target partition that you want to extend at the allocate space to column.
+To extend a partition, select the target partition that you want to extend at the "allocate space to" column.

 Step 3.
 Execute Operations to Extend Partition.

-Then Click the "Procced" button to keep all the changes.
+Click the "Proceed" button to keep all the changes.

-If you discover that the SSD is reporting the incorrect size due to a manufacturing error, contact the manufacturer to replace the faulty SSD.
-It is crucial to remember that size does matter for SSD replacements, though.
-If the incorrect size is installed, it might not fit or work correctly, creating additional problems.
-To ensure a smooth replacement process, double-check the size of your current SSD before contacting the manufacturer.
+If you find out that your SSD is reporting the wrong size due to a manufacturing error, you should contact the manufacturer to get a replacement.
+It's worth noting that the correct size of the SSD is important, as an incorrect size might not fit or work properly, leading to further issues.
+To avoid any complications, it's a good idea to check the size of your current SSD before reaching out to the manufacturer.

-This guide comprehends various circumstances to address the SSD reports wrong size issue along with the best solution to fix it.
-Additionally, we recommend using Qiling Disk Master, which offers remarkable features for SSD drives, such as fixing Sandisk SSD slow errors, improving SSD read and write speed, and more.
+This guide addresses various scenarios where SSD reports wrong size, providing the best solution to fix the issue.
+It also recommends using Qiling Disk Master, a tool that offers remarkable features for SSD drives, such as fixing Sandisk SSD slow errors, improving SSD read and write speed, and more.

 1. Why is my SSD showing full, but it is not?

-The SSD may be partitioned incorrectly, or there is unallocated space.
-Furthermore, programs, games, or hidden files or directories take up space on the disk.
+The SSD may be partitioned incorrectly, or there is unallocated space, and programs, games, or hidden files or directories are taking up space on the disk.

 2. How to fix cloned SSD not showing full capacity?

-If your cloned SSD is not showing its highest capacity, you can try Qiling Disk Master.
-It will help you extend the partition size by converting MBR to GPT, re-clone it, and much more.
+If your cloned SSD is not showing its highest capacity, you can try Qiling Disk Master, which can help extend the partition size by converting MBR to GPT, re-clone it, and more.

 3. Why is 2tb SSD only showing 1tb?